anoopksharma22/design_principles/solid_design_principles/single_responsibility_principle/readme.md

 We should always do separation of concerns.

 ### Example:
-Let's we need to implement a program to manage Journals:
+Let's say we need to implement a program to manage Journals:

 ### Design:
 We can create a class which Journal to represent a journal and add functionaly to add journals and save Journals.